wjddndud00/5080-5090-Solutions/README.md

 ### Adding and modifying files

-A Git client and a GitHub account are both required to contribute homework solutions.
+[Git](http://en.wikipedia.org/wiki/Git_%28software%29) revision control software and a GitHub account are both required to contribute homework solutions.
 See [this video](http://youtu.be/ezxRcdJ8glM) for a step-by-step guide to setting up a GitHub account.

-Git can be used from the command line and from GUI-based applications.
+Git clients can be used from the command line and from GUI-based applications.

 For the uninitiated, GitHub has easy to use GUI clients for [Windows](https://windows.github.com) and [Mac OS X](https://mac.github.com) that will make interacting with GitHub repositories much easier.

-A [fork and pull collaboration model](https://help.github.com/articles/using-pull-requests) will be used to add or modify the LaTeX files.
+A [fork and pull collaboration model](https://help.github.com/articles/using-pull-requests) is used to add or modify the LaTeX files.

 #### Fork

-To contribute your homework solution, start by creating your own copy of this repository.
-This process is called [forking a repository](https://help.github.com/articles/fork-a-repo).
-Add new LaTeX files for missing solutions or modify an existing file to fix or improve a previously contributed solution as described above.
+To contribute your homework solution, start by copying or [forking](https://help.github.com/articles/fork-a-repo) this repository.

+Add new LaTeX files for missing solutions, or modify an existing file to fix or improve a previously contributed solution as described above to your copy.

 #### Pull

+Create a [pull request](https://help.github.com/articles/creating-a-pull-request) to propose that the changes made to your repository be merged into this repository.

 ### LaTeX documents